The average press release gets ignored by 99% of journalists.

 You just know that they were students at Harvard.

-So why do you make a snap judgement about their intellect just from their university relations?
+So why do you make a snap judgment about their intellect just from their university relations?

-It’s the prestige factor associated with Harvard university and it’s faculty members that influences your judgement.
+The prestige factor associated with Harvard University and its faculty members influences your judgment.
 Since you associate the university with talent, you do the same for the person.

 Here’s another good example of it:

 Think of how Nike thrived by associating itself with Michael Jordan.
 Jordan was already a star; Nike was still a (relatively) unknown brand.
-By getting Jordan to endorse it, Nike absorbed some of Jordan’s brand value.
+Nike absorbed some of Jordan’s brand value by getting Jordan to endorse it.

-Additionally, when influencers promote your content, you get a share of their traffic as well.
+Additionally, when influencers promote your content, you also get a share of their traffic.

-This brings me to the biggest challenge with this media relations strategy: getting access to top influencers.
+This brings me to the biggest challenge with this media relations strategy: accessing top influencers.

 How to Access Top Influencers